michabre/simple-frontend-with-gulp/README.md

 I created this as a starting point for implementing Gulp into a project.
 This was originally setup for Gulp 3, so I had to learn how to convert to 4.

+This could easily be added into a WordPress, Drupal, MODx or Shopify project.

 ## Installation

 From the command line, in the root of the directory, run: